civilservicelgbt/civilservicelgbt.github.io/_events/2023-02-20-civil-service-at-pride-in-london.md

   host: Civil Service LGBT+ Network
   start: 2023-07-01T12:00:06.604Z
   end: 2023-07-01T17:00:06.649Z
-  deadline: 2023-02-20T16:36:06.665Z
   no-register: Registrations will open later this year.
   location: London
 category:
   - pride-2023
 ---
-The Civil Service LGBT+ Network is coordinating the Civil Service's presence at Pride events across the UK in 2022.
+The Civil Service LGBT+ Network is coordinating the Civil Service's presence at Pride events across the UK in 2023.
 We are also organising an online programme of events to keep Pride On wherever you live.

 We will be taking part in pride marches and parades in every UK capital city this year, as well as a number of other towns and cities across the country.